Superradiance: Quantum optics

-In quantum optics, superradiance is a phenomenon that occurs when a group of N emitters, such as excited atoms, interact with a common light field.
+In quantum optics, superradiance is a form of spontaneous emission that occurs when a group of $N$ emitters, such as excited atoms, interact with a common light field.
 If the wavelength of the light is much greater than the separation of the emitters, then the emitters interact with the light in a collective and coherent fashion.
-This causes the group to emit light as a high-intensity pulse (with rate proportional to N^{2}).
-This is a surprising result, drastically different from the expected exponential decay (with rate proportional to N) of a group of independent atoms (see spontaneous emission).
+This causes the group to emit light with an intensity proportional to $N^2$ and at a rate $N$ faster than independent emitters.
+This is a surprising result, drastically different from the expected exponential decay (with intensity proportional to $N$) of a group of independent atoms.

 Superradiance has since been demonstrated in a wide variety of physical and chemical systems, such as quantum dot arrays and J-aggregates.
 This effect has been used to produce a superradiant laser.